Anti-Backdoor Learning: Training Clean Models on Poisoned Data: Related Work

 \textbf{Backdoor Defense.} Existing backdoor defenses fall under the categories of either detection or erasing methods.
 Detection methods aim to detect anomalies in input data \cite{chen2018detecting,tran2018spectral,gao2019strip,xu2019detecting,hayase2021spectre,tang2021demon} or whether a model is backdoored \cite{wang2019neural,chen2019deepinspect,kolouri2020universal,shen2021backdoor}.
 These methods typically show promising accuracies; however, the potential impact of backdoor triggers remains uncleared in the backdoored models.
 On the other hand, erasing methods take a step further and aim to purify the adverse impacts on models caused by the backdoor triggers.
-The current state-of-the-art erasing methods are Mode Connectivity Repair (MCR)~\cite{zhao2020bridging} and Neural Attention Distillation (NAD)~\cite{li2021neural}.
-MCR mitigates the backdoors by selecting a robust model in the path of loss landscape, while NAD leverages knowledge distillation to erase triggers.
+The current state-of-the-art erasing methods are Mode Connectivity Repair (MCR)~\cite{zhao2020bridging}, Neural Attention Distillation (NAD)~\cite{li2021neural} and Adversarial Neuron Pruning (ANP)~\cite{wu2021adversarial}.
+MCR mitigates the backdoors by selecting a robust model in the path of loss landscape, NAD leverages attention distillation to erase triggers, while ANP prunes adversarially sensitive neurons to purify the model.
 Other previous methods, including finetuning, denoising, and fine-pruning \cite{liu2018fine}, have been shown to be insufficient against the latest attacks \cite{yao2019latent,li2020rethinking,liu2020reflection}.
+An early work \cite{shen2019learning} found that DNNs are more accurate on clean samples in an early training stage, while we find that the backdoor attacks studied in \cite{shen2019learning} are only limited to simple BadNets attacks.
+Thus, it would be interesting to further study the different properties of diverse types of backdoor attacks.

 In this paper, we introduce the concept of \emph{anti-backdoor learning}.
 Unlike existing methods, our goal is to train clean models directly on poisoned datasets without further altering the models or the input data.
 This requires a more in-depth understanding of the distinctive learning behaviors on backdoored data.
 However, such information is not available in the current literature.
 Anti-backdoor learning methods may replace the standard training to prevent potential backdoor attacks in real-world scenarios where data sources are not 100\% reliable, and the distribution or even the presence of backdoor examples are unknown.